 How to Get Around During Your 3 Days in Stockholm

 The best way to see Stockholm and discover its many hidden gems is on foot.
 It is a pedestrian-friendly city and you will truly appreciate its charm by walking.
 This resonates particularly strongly when sightseeing in central Stockholm and the Old Town.
 Many of the major attractions in these areas are within comfortable walking distance of each other.
+When in Gamla Stan, make sure to wear a comfortable pair of flat shoes rather than heels as they can get stuck in the pavement.

 Sweden is the most cashless society in the world, coins or notes barely make up 1% of the value of all payments in a year.
 Some places in Stockholm don’t even accept cash, so just keep your cards ready.